 PoGO – Pokémon Go: Pseudo Legendarys – Everyone has them, but what is it?

-Pseudo-Legendary is not an official Pokémon term, but originated in fandom.
+Pseudo-Legendary is not an Pokémon term, but originated in fandom.
 And of course they exist in Niantic’s Pokémon Go.
 Only … what actually is a Pseudo-Legendary?
 And do I have one of those in my collection?
 If you play Pokémon Go fairly regularly, then you probably have one or even more of them – without perhaps knowing that they are a Pseudo-Legendary!

 Today we want to introduce you to a Pokémon term that some of you might not know if you’re not into the series and actually only play Pokémon Go on the side: Pseudo Legendarys.
 If you’re super-informed Pokémon devotees, read away now, because then you already know what’s behind this term.
 If you’re still interested, read on.
 And if you don’t know anything about Pokémon, you’ll probably be surprised to discover that your collection of Niantic’s collectible pocket monsters includes one or two pseudo-Legendaries.
 Because they are sometimes quite strong counters for raids, arena defenders and also in PvP!